 Five Generations of Mobile Technology

 5G stands for “fifth generation”.
-The first generation of mobile networks were first introduced back in the 1980s.
-We all remember “brick sized” phones carried by city brokers in striped shirts and loud ties.
+The first generation of mobile networks was first introduced back in the 1980s.
+We all remember “brick-sized” phones carried by city brokers in striped shirts and loud ties.
 These were analogue networks that only carried voice signal, and were not very reliable.

 In the ‘90s, 2G phones were launched.
 These were digital and were the first systems capable of carrying text messages between users.
 Later on, they also introduced new features such as picture messages.